 - When you want to prioritize tasks.

-- When you want to see relative importance of data.
+- When you want to see the relative importance of data.

-Following are a few benefits of the Pareto Analysis:
+The following are a few benefits of Pareto analysis:

-- This diagram helps you find the majority of problems and their causes.
+- It helps you segregate the problems and their causes.

-This topic is very important from a PMP exam point of view.
-You will see a few questions on your exam from this topic.
+This topic is vital from a PMP exam point of view.
+You will see it on your exam on this topic.